skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 opens, and he falls.

 They are confused by this.
 Wasn't this the second time it was touched?
-Thodek points out that the centipede would have been the first thing to cross it, making Beck the third.
+Thordek points out that the centipede would have been the first thing to cross it, making Beck the third.

 They levitate him up and Enoch heals him.
 They lament once again that